mongodb/docs-relational-migrator/source/includes/fact-filter-queries.rst

    :style: normal

    .. step:: Select your query
-      Enter a text string to match against the object name and SQL syntax in the :guilabel:`Filter` text box or click
+      Enter a text string to match against the query name in the :guilabel:`Filter` text box or click :icon-fa5:`ellipsis-v`
-      :icon-fa5:`ellipsis-v` and select from the supplied filters.
+      to filter queries by their conversion status.

+      Manually input queries default to the full query syntax for the name field unless renamed at a later point.